 Breed-specific legislation targeting Pit Bulls was introduced in various Australian states in the late 20th century.
 The specific year of implementation varies.

 The debate on whether to ban Pit Bulls is ongoing.
-Some argue that responsible ownership and proper training are more effective in addressing behavioral issues than breed-specific legislation.
+Some argue that responsible ownership and proper training are more effective in addressing behavioural issues than breed-specific legislation.

 The American Pit Bull Terrier is a result of various terrier and bulldog breeds being crossed in the 19th century.

-While individual temperament varies, proper introduction, socialization, and supervision can lead to successful relationships between Pit Bulls and cats.
+While individual temperament varies, proper introduction, socialisation, and supervision can lead to successful relationships between Pit Bulls and cats.

 Yes, the terms "American Pit Bull Terrier" and "Pit Bull" are often used interchangeably.